 Why should I hire you to edit my business or nonfiction material?

-Can you explain the different types of editing?
+Can you explain the different types of editing that you offer?

 I offer three types of editing: copyediting, substantive editing, and proofreading.

-- Copyediting identifies grammar issues, punctuation errors, and other problems such as awkward phrasing and inconsistent language.
+Copyediting identifies grammar issues, punctuation errors, and other concerns such as awkward phrasing and inconsistent language.
 Copyediting may include minor rephrasing or light rewriting.

-- Substantive editing (also called content or line editing) is similar to copyediting but delves more deeply into issues of clarity and style.
-Substantive editing involves moderate rephrasing at the sentence level or major rewrites of entire paragraphs, sections, or chapters.
+Substantive editing (also called content or line editing) is similar to copyediting but delves more deeply into issues of clarity and style.
+Substantive editing can involve moderate rephrasing at the sentence level or complete rewriting of entire paragraphs, sections, or chapters.

-- Proofreading finds grammatical errors, typos, and formatting issues in finished documents.
-Proofreading is the last round of editing before print or web publication.
+Proofreading finds basic grammatical errors, typos, and formatting issues in finished documents.
+Proofreading is the last round of editing before publication.

 Most projects don’t need all three forms of editing.
-Once we have a chance to discuss your unique situation, we can tailor an editing package that meets your individual requirements and budget.
-Contact me
+Once we have a chance to discuss your unique situation, we can work together to create an editing package that meets your requirements, schedule, and budget.
+Contact me.